 (This is the story of a group of Amateur Radio operators in the Modesto area who banded together to build a radio repeater system on Mr. Oso in 1975, 19 miles west of Modesto and gaining access to Mt.
 Oso over a private road.
 This led to the birth of the Stanislaus Amateur Radio Association.)

-Sometime in 1975 Chet Jensen, W6XK, was in QSO with Dave Metts, WA6MNM who at the time lived in the Los Angeles area.
+Sometime in 1975 Chet Jensen, W6XK, was in (QSO (ham radio contact) with Dave Metts, WA6MNM who at the time lived in the Los Angeles area.
 During the conversation Dave mentioned that he was a broadcast engineer and inquired about any jobs in the Modesto area.
 Chet told Dave that Channel 19 in Modesto was looking for a Chief Engineer.
 Channel 19 was owned by Chester Smith and operated from studios on Iowa Ave west of Modesto.
 Their transmitter was located on Mt.
 Oso in the Coast Range mountains west of Westley, CA.

 Dave applied for the job and was hired.
 Shortly thereafter Dave hired his friend Chuck Dort, K6PSJ, as his assistance engineer.